Tony380/Projet3/README.md

 Use the keyboard's arrows to move MacGyver across the maze.

 In order to win, pick up the 3 items.
-An ether bottle, a tube and a sting.
+An ether bottle, a pipe and a needle.
-MacGyver will make a syringe out of them.
+MacGyver will make a syringe out of them and make the guard sleep.
-Pick up the syringe and make the warden sleep with it.

-If you face the warden without having all the items, the syringe won't appear and then you will lose.
+If you face the guard without having all the items, you will lose.

 HAVE A NICE GAME!